-As parents, we only want the best for our children.
+Providing a child with eye-healthy school snacks is a small job a parent can play in helping to raise a healthy child.
 And most of us know that a good part of a child’s success is dependant on the people responsible for their care and nurturing.
 As part of a child’s care and prep for back to school, many families make sure that the “Back to School” eye exam is done before school starts.
 This is a great way to make sure that your child’s eyes are fit and functioning at their absolute best to help facilitate learning.
 But did you know that eye care shouldn’t end when the eye exam does?
-Another way to help promote healthy vision is to consistently provide your child with healthy school snacks and meal options.
-Healthy foods not only help feed their body but also feed their eyes and their mind!
+Another way to help promote healthy vision is to consistently provide your child with healthy foods and meal options.
+Eye healthy school snacks not only help feed their body but also feed their eyes and their mind!

 Fruit Is Your Child’s Friend